 - Goldie Bush Scenic Reserve.

-Before you visit these Controlled Areas, make sure you're familiar with the conditions of entry and what you need to do to help save our kauri.
+Before you visit these areas, make sure you're familiar with the conditions of entry and what you need to do to help save our kauri.

 - on footwear and other clothing and gear

 - by animals – including wild pigs, stock and pets.

 Kauri trees can be infected for a long time before they show any signs of sickness.
 Controlling the spread of Phytophthora agathidicida is critical to ensuring kauri are protected.

 There is no known cure.
 The only way we can save our kauri forests is to contain the spread of the disease in its current locations and stop its spread into healthy areas.

 A coordinated effort to protect and save kauri trees

 Controlling the spread of the disease – regardless of who owns the land the trees are on – is critical to ensuring kauri are protected.

 In partnership with mana whenua, Tiakina Kauri collaborates with regional councils across kauri lands.
 Together we provide education and awareness tools to communities.
 This includes cleaning stations and signage to support protection across kauri forest areas.
 These are designed to help ensure visitors to kauri forests follow the appropriate hygiene steps to help prevent the spread of Phytophthora agathidicida.

 If you have questions about the information on this page, email email@example.com